chen-darren/particleseg3d-for-tablets/README.md

 # ParticleSeg3D for the Analysis of Pharmaceutical Tablets
-By Darren Chen for the Biomedical Engineering Senior Design Project at the University of Connecticut
+By Darren Chen — Biomedical Engineering Senior Design Project, University of Connecticut (2024–2025)

+This branch contains all of Darren's work throughout the 2024–2025 academic year focused on applying ParticleSeg3D to pharmaceutical tablet analysis for Senior Design.

 ## ParticleSeg3D Source Code Implementation
 - Use the source code implementation if a greater degree of control over ParticleSeg3D is desired